Valkyrie (film): Historical accuracy

-The Gestapo investigated the 20 July plot thoroughly, so filmmakers had access to much documentation as they integrated the historical account with "Hollywood factors" in producing Valkyrie.
+The Gestapo investigated the July 20 plot thoroughly, so filmmakers had access to much documentation as they integrated the historical account with "Hollywood factors" in producing Valkyrie.
 Peter Hoffmann, professor of history at McGill University and a leading authority on the German Resistance, was a consultant for the filmmakers.
 Hoffmann spoke of the film's accuracy, "[Valkyrie] gives a fundamentally accurate portrait of Stauffenberg and the conspirators.
 There are details which must be counted as liberties.
 But, fundamentally, the film is decent, respectful and represents the spirit of the conspiracy."
 The Scotsman reported of the film's accuracy, "Valkyrie ... sticks pretty closely to the story of the failed conspiracy to topple the Nazi regime ... it implies that the plot came closer to success than it really did.
 But the basic facts are all present and correct."

-While von Stauffenberg listens to Richard Wagner's "Ride of the Valkyries" in the film, in reality the colonel hated Wagner.
-In addition, von Stauffenberg's elder brother Berthold was also omitted from the film.
+In addition, von Stauffenberg's elder brother Berthold was omitted from the film.
 Bryan Singer purposely left out some of von Stauffenberg's "macho" moments in writing the character, such as the colonel's refusal of morphine to avoid addiction.
 He explained the removals, "There were things I actually left out because I knew people would think we were making them up ... imagine Tom Cruise saying 'No morphine!'
 People would think it's a contrivance."
 In the film, von Haeften steps out in front of von Stauffenberg when he faces the firing squad, but when filmmakers attempted to reconstruct the scene based on eyewitness testimony and photographs, they discovered that the shots that killed von Haeften would also have killed von Stauffenberg, who was actually shot shortly after.
 Therefore, director Singer had only two members of the firing squad fire, without command, to kill von Haeften but not Stauffenberg.
 This attempt to explain why Stauffenberg was not killed by the shots that killed von Haeften is speculative but not impossible.
 Another alteration was to the portrayal of Carl Friedrich Goerdeler, played in the film by Kevin McNally.
 Goerdeler was written in the film to be antagonistic, dramatically representing the friction and conflict that existed within the conspiracy, though filmmakers considered him a "much more moral character" in reality.